Julia Scurr

 Julia Scurr (née Sullivan; 17 February 1871 – 10 April 1927) was a British politician and suffragette.

 Early experience

-Born in Limehouse in the East End of London, she married John Scurr in 1900, who was an accountant, trade unionist and associate of George Lansbury.
-A mother of three children born over four years, she also became a prominent activist for working women in the East End, and was the main organiser of a large demonstration against unemployment in 1905, following which she met the then Prime Minister, Arthur Balfour.
+Julia Sullivan was born to Irish parents on 17 February 1871 in Limehouse in the East End of London.
+She married John Scurr in 1900, who was an accountant, trade unionist and associate of George Lansbury.
+She had three children born over four years.
+She became a prominent activist for working women in the East End, and was the main organiser of a large demonstration against unemployment in 1905, following which she met the then Prime Minister, Arthur Balfour.
 In 1907, she was elected to the Poplar Board of Guardians, representing the Labour Party.

 Role in suffrage movement

 An associate of Sylvia Pankhurst, Scurr joined her East London Federation of Suffragettes.
 She was one of the delegation of six women (Daisy Parsons, Jane Savoy, Jessie Payne, Mrs Bird and Mrs Watkins) from the East End who met with Prime Minister H. H. Asquith on 20 June 1914 following Pankhurst's hunger strike.
 This was just two weeks after her husband had made his fourth attempt to become an MP, unsuccessfully contesting Ipswich by-election.